 I’ll call this sequence “Multi Cam” so that I know what it is.
 With this sequence selected in the Project Navigator window, right-click on it and select New Sequence From Clip.
 This will create a new (virtual) sequence, albeit with only one video and one audio track.

 Let’s call this one “Edit” so that we know what this is going to be in a moment.
 The sequence will automatically open on the timeline.
 With it selected, in the timeline, right-click on it and choose Multi-Camera Enable.

 Notice that the title of your sequence changes slightly in the timeline, being prefaced now with [MC1] to indicate this as a multi-camera sequence.
-Keep this prefix in mind while we keep working on setting the rest of this puppy up.
-This is exciting, isn’t it?
+Keep this prefix in mind while we keep working on setting up the rest.

 I’m doing that because the Multi Camera Monitor combines a preview of up to four cameras (in my version at least) with a “live” view of which camera we’ve selected on the left.
 Hence, I can safe some CPU resources by not displaying both the Programme View and the Multi Camera View at the same time.

 I only have two cameras in my project, but there’s room for two more at the bottom (where sadly only black is showing the screenshot).
 Notice the yellow rim around Camera 1.
 That’s the currently selected “live” camera, which is also shown on the right hand side in the larger view.

 Now comes the fun part: with your number keys on the keyboard (1-4) you can switch between each of your cameras.
 The yellow rim changes accordingly.
 You can do this both in playback mode, as well as when the playhead is standing still.
 Try it out!